|

 Additional tips:

 • Cut more paper than you think you’ll need and use more patterns than you think.
-I got bored of using the same ones over and over.
+I grew tired of using the same ones over and over.

 • Breaking the project into several sessions makes it less overwhelming.

 • A patchwork pumpkin should probably be kept indoors to protect it from the elements, unless you add a nice topcoat to it.
-Even then, I’m not sure I would chance it.
+Even then, I’m not sure I would take the chance.

 You might also like: